PAN001/LeToRr/README.md

 Code generation is the task of parsing natural language statements into source code like Python.
 Neural code generation models like TranX (Yin and Neubig, 2018) generate hypotheses by beam search and output the code with highest score, which however is not necessarily the best one.
 In this work, we propose a re-rank based framework which aims at re-ranking these hypothesis candidates.
 A classifier is trained to re-rank candidates using neural based and hand-crafted features.
 While our re-rank framework can be easily generalized to other code generation models or natural language related tasks such as machine translation, we extend TranX with our framework and demonstrate its effectiveness on CoNaLa (Yin et al., 2018a) and Django (Oda et al., 2015a) dataset.
 Experiments show that our LeToRr framework improves the SOTA performance by **+3.4** ACC and **+4.6** BLEU on Django dataset.

 # Introduction
-Code generation is the task of parsing natural language utterances into source code written in general programming language, {\em e.g.}, Python.
+Code generation is the task of parsing natural language utterances into source code written in general programming language, e.g., Python.
 Natural language to code (NL2Code) is a challenging NLP task for several reasons:
 1. Natural language (NL) as the input is highly unstructured, while source code as the output needs to be well-structured.
 One can describe the intention in NL in different ways.
 There can also be several corresponding source code snippets to achieve the same intention.
 2. It is non-trivial to model the semantics and underlying knowledge of a general programming language.